NickMonks/Monzowler/README.md

 Special care needs to be done to ensure we are peforming atomic increase/decrease operations, otherwise we risk to have race conditions.
 This can be done using Interlocked or pure locks.
 I choose Interlock because it much more faster (CPU instruction level).

+Another important thing to mention is the use of `CancellationToken` in the code.
+As we described above, we have an ApiClient that
 ## Alternatives

 Other alternatives where explored first, see below why they weren't chosen.